 Ory Kratos uses pass-by-value cookies whose values are encrypted using the

-If that is the case you can change the session cookie domain and path using the following configuration keys in your Ory Kratos configuration:
+If that's the case you can change the session cookie domain and path using the following configuration keys in your Ory Kratos configuration:

 You can also modify the new HTTP Cookie SameSite Attribute using: